Futurae-Technologies/smallworlds/README.md

 That they prefer to move between these nodes with certain transitions, but that they also occasionally wonder off and explore other nodes.

-In short, we see this project as providing building blocks for running graph-based simulations.
+In short, we see this library as a building block for running graph-based simulations.

 ## Running a simulation

-We illustrate below how to construct a simple world with two agents, and run a simulation.
+Below we construct a simple world with two agents, and run a simulation.
 ```
 // create a small world
 w := world.NewWorld(grid.NewGraph(100, 100).